Snot Dudley

-Michael Deek (born June 21, 1970) is an American professional wrestler, currently wrestling on the independent circuit under the ring name Anthony Michaels.
+Anthony LoMonaco (born June 21, 1970) is an American professional wrestler, currently wrestling on the independent circuit under the ring name Anthony Michaels.
 He is best known for his appearances with Extreme Championship Wrestling as a member of The Dudley Brothers under the ring name Snot Dudley in summer 1995.
 He is also known for his appearances with Smoky Mountain Wrestling in Tennessee and on the independent circuit in Florida and the northeastern United States.

 Professional wrestling career

-Smoky Mountain Wrestling (1993-1995)
+Smoky Mountain Wrestling (1993–1995)

-Deek relocated from New York City to Morristown, Tennessee to train as a professional wrestler under Tim Horner at the Smoky Mountain Wrestling training camp.
+LoMonaco relocated from New York City to Morristown, Tennessee to train as a professional wrestler under Tim Horner at the Smoky Mountain Wrestling training camp.
 He made his debut with Smoky Mountain Wrestling on August 21, 1993 as "Anthony Michaels", losing to Joe Cazana.

-In March 1994, Deek was repackaged as the masked "Fire" and placed in a tag team with Brimstone called "The Infernos".
+In March 1994, LoMonaco was repackaged as the masked "Fire" and placed in a tag team with Brimstone called "The Infernos".
 The Infernos went on to compete in the SMW tag team division, competing against teams such as The Thrillseekers (Chris Jericho and Lance Storm) and The Rock 'n' Roll Express.
-Deek alternated between the two ring names until leaving SMW in February 1995.
+LoMonaco alternated between the two ring names until leaving SMW in February 1995.

 Extreme Championship Wrestling (1995)

-Deek debuted in the Philadelphia, Pennsylvania-based promotion Extreme Championship Wrestling on July 1, 1995 at Hardcore Heaven.
-Wearing overalls, a tie-dyed shirt, high-tops and glasses, Deek was given the gimmick of "Lil' Snot Dudley", one of the three original members of The Dudley Brothers along with Dudley Dudley and Big Dick Dudley.
+LoMonaco debuted in the Philadelphia, Pennsylvania-based promotion Extreme Championship Wrestling on July 1, 1995 at Hardcore Heaven.
+Wearing overalls, a tie-dyed shirt, high-tops and glasses, LoMonaco was given the gimmick of "Lil' Snot Dudley", one of the three original members of The Dudley Brothers along with Dudley Dudley and Big Dick Dudley.
 In their debut match, Snot Dudley and Dudley Dudley scored an upset victory over The Pitbulls.